 Read on for more information about Stelara and its use in Crohn’s disease treatment.
 You can also refer to this article for a comprehensive look at Stelara, including its other uses.

 Stelara is approved to treat moderate to severe Crohn’s disease in adults in certain circumstances.
-If your doctor has prescribed Stelara, you may be wondering how it treats this health issue.
+(For specifics, see “Who can use Stelara for Crohn’s disease?”)
+If your doctor has prescribed Stelara, you may wonder how it treats this health issue.

 The way a drug works is called its mechanism of action.
-Stelara’s mechanism of action involves stopping certain proteins from causing inflammation (damage and swelling).
-These proteins are called interleukin-12 (IL-12) and interleukin-23 (IL-23).
+Stelara’s mechanism of action involves stopping certain proteins from causing inflammation.
+These proteins are called interleukin-12 (IL-12) and interleukin-23 (IL-23), and they cause inflammation that can lead to symptoms of Crohn’s disease.
+These proteins also activate other cells in the immune system, which can worsen Crohn’s disease symptoms.

 By blocking the action of IL-12 and IL-23, Stelara can reduce inflammation and symptoms of Crohn’s disease.